Alex-Whyatt/ha-savings-addon/savings-tracker/README.md

 ## 💡 Tips

-- **Recurring transactions**: Set up monthly standing orders to automatically project future savings
+- **Recurring transactions**: Set up monthly standing orders — they'll be automatically processed on the due date to reflect real transactions
 - **Colour coding**: Use different colours for different account types (e.g., blue for ISAs, green for investments)
 - **Goals**: Set realistic targets to track progress towards specific savings milestones
-- **Regular updates**: Log transactions regularly for accurate projections
+- **Notifications**: Enable notifications to get daily updates when your savings grow
+- **Manual processing**: Use the API endpoint `/api/scheduler/process` to trigger processing immediately
+- **Check status**: Use `/api/scheduler/status` to see what's scheduled and recently processed

 ## 🆘 Support